 What are the age groupings for Spring Lacrosse?

 The Timberwolves are members the of the Illinois Boys Lacrosse Association (IBLA) and teams are grouped by grade.
 More information on the age groupings can be found here.

 Where can I go to learn more about the sport of lacrosse?

-Lacrosse is one of the nation's fastest growing sports and there are great resources available online.
+Lacrosse is one of the nation's fastest growing sports and an official IHSA sport.
+There are great resources available online.
 One of the best resources for players and parents is YouTube, where you can find instructional videos and watch full lacrosse games and highlights.
 We have an index of resources available on our website here.
 We also recommend US Lacrosse as a good place to start.